-- 2013 Norman ‘Doug’ Nicol (Sylloge of Islamic Coins in the Ashmolean Volume 3 – Early ‘Abbasid Precious Metal Coinage (to 218 AH) and Volume 4 – Later ‘Abbasid precious metal coinage (from 219 AH) (both Ashmolean Museum, 2012)
+- 2013 Norman ‘Doug’ Nicol (Sylloge of Islamic Coins in the Ashmolean Museum Volume 3 – Early ‘Abbasid Precious Metal Coinage (to 218 AH) and Volume 4 – Later ‘Abbasid Precious Metal Coinage (from 219 AH) (both Ashmolean Musuem, 2012)

 - 2014 Yahya Jafar (The Seljuq Period in Baghdad 447-552 AH.
 A Numismatic and Historical Study, London, 2011) and Luke Treadwell (Craftsmen and Coins: Signed Dies in the Iranian World (3rd to 5th Centuries, AH), Vienna, 2011)